-Where relevant, new residential development must be in accordance with the standards as set out in Appendix B, unless it can be demonstrated that the particular site circumstances require a different design approach.
+Where relevant, new residential development must be in accordance with the standards as set out in Appendix B, unless it can be fully demonstrated that the specific site circumstances require a different design approach resulting in a departure from standard.

-9.10 Major new development must reflect a high quality of urban and architectural design.
+- 9.10 Major new development must reflect a high quality of urban and architectural design.
 It must also be functional and viable.
 Major development is defined as sites over 1 hectare, 10 or more dwellings or more than 1000sqm of floorspace.
 Developments will be planned carefully with the use of masterplans and design codes where appropriate.
-This requirement for high quality design will apply to public and private buildings across all scales of development, as well as to infrastructure projects.

-9.11 The National Design Guide provides an overarching framework for design, with detailed guidance provided in the accompanying National Model Design Code.
+This requirement for high quality design will apply to public and private buildings across all scales of development, as well as to infrastructure projects. - 9.11 The National Design Guide provides an overarching framework for design, with detailed guidance provided in the accompanying National Model Design Code.
 These illustrate how well-designed places that are 'beautiful, enduring and successful' can be achieved in practice.
 Significant weight will be given to development which reflects this Government guidance and which promotes high levels of sustainability or which helps to raise the standard of design more generally.
 The Council also encourage developers to have regard to local design principles set out in the Essex Design Guide, and the Council's Making Places SPD.
-The Council will also consider the use of design codes and respond to national requirements where appropriate.

-9.12 Enhancements to the public realm, landscaping measures and attention to architectural detail will be important features that the Council will wish to see included in new developments.
-Strategic scale and more local green infrastructure can make a vital contribution to quality of place, biodiversity and health outcomes.
+The Council will also consider the use of design codes and respond to national requirements where appropriate. - 9.12 The Council will encourage developers to incorporate water management techniques in schemes to reduce water stress.
+This may include site or development wide rainwater recovery systems. - 9.13 Enhancements to the public realm, landscaping measures and attention to architectural detail will be important features that the Council will wish to see included in new developments.
+Strategic scale and more local multi-functional green infrastructure can make a vital contribution to quality of place, biodiversity and health outcomes.